Review score

 - Download from the Play Store and open the app.

-- It launches straight into a private search screen with the famous !bangs for quick site-specific searches.
+- It launches directly into a private search screen with the famous !bangs for quick site-specific searches.

-- Browse normally: type queries or URLs, and everything gets protected automatically.
+- Browse as usual: type queries or URLs, and everything gets protected automatically.

-The built-in protections kick in right away.
-Third-party trackers get blocked before they load, cookies are minimized or rejected where possible, sites are forced to HTTPS when available, and fingerprinting attempts (trying to uniquely ID your device) are disrupted.
+The built-in protections kick in immediately.
+Third-party trackers are blocked before they load, cookies are minimized or rejected where possible, sites are forced to HTTPS when available, and fingerprinting attempts (trying to uniquely identify your device) are disrupted.

 - Private search that never logs your queries or personalizes results based on history.

-- 3rd-Party Tracker Loading Protection that stops most trackers cold.
+- 3rd-Party Tracker Loading Protection that stops most trackers instantly.

 - Duck.ai for chatting with AI models privately (no data collection for training).